 - Trace the pattern onto the wax paper using a permanent marker.

 - After you finish tracing the image, place the wax paper with the marker side up onto the cake.

 - Use a toothpick to poke small holes through the design, making sure you hold the paper in place.

 - Pick up the wax paper and trace over the holes with a dark color in a continuous line.

 Piping gel transfers are a little more difficult to perfect than toothpick transfers are, but will take less time once you have perfected the method.

 - After you complete tracing the pattern onto the wax paper, flip it over on a flat, hard surface so that the side with markings is facing down.

 - Use piping gel in a pastry bag with a very small, round decorating tip and go over the lines you made with the marker.

-- Turn the wax paper back over so the piping gel is on the bottom of the paper and the marker is on top.
+- Turn the wax paper back over so the piping gel is on the bottom of the paper and the marker are on top.

 - Align your picture for placement on the cake.

-- Carefully place the picture onto the cake, making sure you do not shift it once it has been laid down.
+- Carefully place the picture on the cake, making sure you do not shift it once it has been laid down.

 - Lightly go over the top of the outline with your finger or a paintbrush.

 - Pick up the wax paper, going straight up, to keep the lines from distorting.